Barbie History: The Real Story Behind the Original Barbie

 But the design needed work.
 Lilli was overtly sexual and made of hard plastic; Handler wanted something softer in both look and feel.
 However, with her blonde ponytail tied with a black wire, her full lips painted into a pert red Cupid's bow, long swanlike neck, and pierced ears, Bild-Lilli was a terrific starting point for Handler's dream design.

 It took three years to get Barbie Teenage Fashion Model ready for her debut.

 A special powdered form of polyvinyl chloride (PVC) was created by organic chemists at B.F.
 Goodrich, which was able to successfully handle the detailed rotation molds required for the doll.
 Barbie had to bake in a special hot air oven, a design so new the factories had to go through much trial and error to get it right.

-For clothing they located Charlotte Buettenback Johnson, a fashion designer who would create the interchangeable outfits for Barbie.
-Clothes were potentially the most profitable of the Barbie line, and they had to get the details right.
+For clothing, they located Charlotte Buettenback Johnson, a fashion designer who would create the interchangeable outfits for Barbie.
+Clothes were potentially the most profitable part of the Barbie line, and they had to get the details right.
 Johnson located the appropriate fabrics and findings while designing fashionable clothing and undergarments for the doll.

 But they still had to sell Barbie.
-So Handler hired Ernest Dichter, a marketeer with a Freudian background and the belief that "sex sells", to perform market analysis on Barbie.
+So Handler hired Ernest Dichter, a marketeer with a Freudian background and the belief that "sex sells," to perform market analysis on Barbie.
 Dichter was right about sex selling, although the 191 girls and 45 mothers he interviewed had differing opinions.
 The daughters wanted to look like Barbie with her long legs and buxom allure.
 They wanted to dress like women.
 And their mothers?
 They couldn't stand the disproportionate plastic plaything.

 Barbie at the 1959 New York Toy Fair